-20 Potsdam Declaration, FRUS 1945 The Conferences of Berlin (The Potsdam Conference) (Washington, DC: Government Printing Office, 1960), vol. 2, p.
-1475.
+48 Potsdam Declaration, FRUS 1945 The Conferences of Berlin (The Potsdam Conference), vol. 2, (Washington DC: Government Printing Office, 1960), 1475.

-When Radhabinod Pal, a former judge at the Calcutta High Court, arrived in Tokyo in May 1946, a month or so after the other judges, he immediately questioned the validity of the 'crimes against peace' charge.92 This altered the dynamic between the other judges, and in time three of them - William Webb, Bernard Röling of the Netherlands and Henri Bernard of France - also began to express reservations about the 'crimes against peace' and 'common plan or conspiracy' charges.
-The prospect of a unanimous judgment began to dwindle.93 Those judges who were committed to endorsing the Nuremberg line (led by William Patrick of Britain, Stuart McDougall of Canada and Erima Harvey Northcroft of New Zealand) observed this process with alarm.
+When Radhabinod Pal, a former judge at the Calcutta High Court, arrived in Tokyo in May 1946, a month or so after the other judges, he immediately questioned the validity of the 'crimes against peace' charge.
+This altered the dynamic between the other judges, and in time three of them - William Webb, Bernard Röling of the Netherlands, and Henri Bernard of France - also began to express reservations about the 'crimes against peace' and 'common plan or conspiracy' charges.
+The prospect of a unanimous judgment began to dwindle.
+Those judges who were committed to endorsing the Nuremberg line (led by William Patrick of Britain, Stuart McDougall of Canada, and Erima Harvey Northcroft of New Zealand) observed this process with alarm.
 They believed that the crimes set out in the Tokyo Charter were not open for debate.
-The sole reason for setting up what Patrick called 'this portentous institution' was to declare that war was a crime and that individuals could be held responsible for it.94
+The sole reason for setting up what Patrick called 'this portentous institution' was to declare that war was a crime and that individuals could be held responsible for it.
+52

 William Patrick was particularly nettled by Pal's approach.
-'He has made his position quite clear since first he was appointed,' he wrote, 'so why the Government of India ever nominated him ... is difficult to see.'95 The simple truth was that the government in question had sought Indian takers for the Tokyo job, and, having already had a few refusals,
+'He has made his position quite clear since first he was appointed,' he wrote, 'so why the Government of India ever nominated him ... is difficult to see.'
+The simple truth was that the government in question had sought Indian takers for the Tokyo job, and, after having already had a few

-91 IMTFE, vol. 59, p.
-28279.
+49 International Military Tribunal for the Far East, The Tokyo major war crimes trial, R. John Pritchard ed., 124 vols.
+(Lewiston: Edwin Mellen Press, 1998) (hereafter: IMTFE), vol. 59, 28279.
 Webb addressed 'common plan or conspiracy' in his Separate Opinion at end of the trial.

-92 Patrick to Normand (c.
-January 1947), p.
-5: LCO 2/2992, TNA.
+50 TNA, LCO 2/2992, Patrick to Normand (c.
+January 1947), 5.

-93 B.V.A.
-Röling and A. Cassese (ed.), The Tokyo trial and beyond: reflections of a peacemonger (Cambridge: Polity Press, 1993), pp. 28-29.
+51 Bernard V.A.
+Röling and Antonio Cassese, eds., The Tokyo trial and beyond: reflections of a peacemonger (Cambridge: Polity Press, 1993), 28-9.

-94 Patrick to Normand (c.
-January 1947), p.
-1: LCO 2/2992, TNA.
-95 Ibid.
+52 TNA, LCO 2/2992, Patrick to Normand (c.
+January 1947), 1.

-was evidently relieved when someone suitable finally accepted the appointment.96 That person was Pal, and even though his stance may have been more radical than many at Tokyo might have wished, it was wholly in accord with Indian, and especially Bengali, sentiment in the late 1940s.
+refusals, was evidently relieved when someone suitable had finally accepted the appointment.54 That person was Pal, and even though his stance may have been more radical than many at Tokyo might have wished, it was wholly in accord with Indian, and especially Bengali, sentiment in the late 1940s.

 Pal, like Desai, took as his starting point the differing interests of the powerful states and their colonies.
-He argued that the criminalisation of aggression was premature because it presupposed the existence of a genuine international community united by common interests and capable of offering alternatives to war as a method of resolving disputes.97 In the absence of this community, states would continue to pursue their partisan national interests by force of arms.
-He was of the view that the Allies' motives for creating the new charge of 'crimes against peace' were therefore highly suspect, especially considering their own history of violence towards the non-Western nations.98 Instead of promoting universal values, these nations were perhaps merely serving their own narrow interests, such as maintaining the status quo - 'the very status quo', he noted, 'which might have been organized and hitherto maintained only by force by pure opportunist "Have and Holders".99
+He argued that the criminalisation of aggression was premature because it presupposed the existence of a genuine international community united by common interests and capable of offering alternatives to war as a method of resolving disputes.55 In the absence of this community, states would continue to pursue their partisan national interests by force of arms.
+He was of the view that the Allies' motives for creating the new charge of 'crimes against peace' were therefore highly suspect, especially considering their own history of violence towards the non-Western nations.56 Instead of promoting universal values, these nations were perhaps merely serving their own narrow interests, such as maintaining the status quo - 'the very status quo', he noted, 'which might have been organized and hitherto maintained only by force by pure opportunist "Have and Holders".57